Appendix II: Professional Studies Library - Collection Development Policy

 The purpose of the Professional Studies Library (PSL) is to support the professional growth of students in Criminal Justice, Education, and Social Work.
 Its objectives are to support the course offerings of the Departments of Criminology and Criminal Justice, Instructional Design and Social Work, and the School of Education, and to provide a wide variety of quality instructional materials for inspection, evaluation, and use in the pre-K through grade twelve classroom.

 The PSL currently houses six collections - Curriculum Materials, Juvenile, Manipulatives, Media, Professional Studies, and Textbooks/Course Reserves.
 The Juvenile collection includes fiction and non-fiction materials for PreK-12th grade.
 The Curriculum Materials collection contains teaching materials for PreK-12th grade, including curriculum guides developed by the State of Florida, textbooks adopted by Escambia County Public Schools, activity guides, lesson plans, workbooks, and other instructional materials.
 The Manipulatives collection includes non-textual resources intended for use in education settings such as flash cards, educational games and toys, models, maps, globes, equipment, and scientific samples.
 The Professional Studies Collection includes scholarly materials in Criminal Justice, Education, and Social Work.
-The Textbooks/Course Reserves collection provides access to required undergraduate textbooks in Criminal Justice, Education, and Social Work for courses currently offered in the College of Education and Professional Studies.
+The Textbooks/Course Reserves collection provides access to required undergraduate textbooks.

 Selection of curriculum materials is the primary responsibility of the Head of the Professional Studies Library.
 Recommendations for purchase of resources are also solicited from the faculty of the School of Education, the Departments of Criminal Justice, Instructional Design and Technology, and Social Work.